Three point interaction of Dirac fermions with higher spin particles and discrete symmetries: Three point interactions

 \section{Three point interactions}

 The research in classifying three-point function of higher spinning particles started in \cite{Chakraborty:2020rxf}.
 The authors classified three point function of a higher spin particle with two photons and gravitons in that work.
 Later, these three point functions were used to compute the tree-level scattering of photons and gravitons due to higher spin exchange in \cite{Balasubramanian2021}.
-In this section, we classify all the three-point couplings of two massless Dirac spinors interacting with massive higher-spinning (MHS) bosons.
-The MHS bosons transform under the irreducible representations of the massive Little group $Spin(D-1)$ (or $SO(D-1)$).
-We denote the MHS representations by $\Phi^{(\tilde{r},\tilde{s})}$,\footnote{We have chosen different notation for the indices of MHS $\Phi^{(\tilde{r},\tilde{s})}$ and the bilinears $\mathbb{M}^{(r,s)}$ because they are representations of different Little groups.
-All the indices with \enquote{tilde} carry information regarding MHS.}

-where $\tilde{s}$ and $\tilde{r}$ are the number of symmetric and antisymmetric spacetime indices such that whenever $\tilde{r}=0\implies \tilde{s}=0$.
-To get acquainted with the notation, we summarize the following: \begin{itemize} \item The scalar fields are denoted by $\Phi^{(0,0)}$.